mark-hennessy/spreadsheet-utils/README.md

 [Limits Document](https://developers.google.com/apps-script/guides/services/quotas)

-Also note that an automated refresh may interrupt/cancel a manual formula entry taking place at the same time.
+Note that an automated refresh may interrupt/cancel a manual formula entry taking place at the same time.

 ## Formula Generator
 Relate cells and generate formulas in different areas of the spreadsheet by using linking information such as ids and dates.